matteobecchi/timeseries_analysis/README.md

 The analisys returns a `ClusteringObject`, which contains methods for plotting all the results.
 They are listed in the example scripts.

 ## Multivariate time-series version
 The `main_2d.py` algorithm works in a similar fashion, taking as input 2D or 3D data.
-Each component of the signal has to be loaded as its own input data; just add one line with the path to the files to `data_directory.txt`.
+The input file contained in `data_directory.txt` must contain an array of shape `(D, N, T)` where _D_ is the number of components.
+Only `.npy, .npz` are supported.
 You can find an example of usage in `examples/example_script_2d.py`

 ## Required Python 3 packages
 `matplotlib`, `numpy`, `plotly`, `scipy`.